 CA Energy Consulting believes that marginal costs are valuable additions to the COS and rate design process, although we do not recommend the replacement of traditional embedded cost-based methods with marginal cost-based methods.
 Marginal cost-based allocation studies will provide a useful guide to pricing, while still under the constraints of overall revenue recovery as defined by financial costs.
 Additionally, marginal cost-based cost allocation may provide guidance in determining target class RCCs and the acceptable range for RCCs.
 For instance, a particular rate class with marginal cost distinctly different from other rate classes' marginal cost and from its embedded cost might warrant variance from the traditional RCC target.
-Some reasons for extraordinary marginal cost of certain functions in the system upon which this rate class depends heavily.
+Some reasons for extraordinary marginal cost variation for a specific rate class could be that rate class's load shape or additional cost of certain functions in the system upon which this rate class depends heavily.